Masysteria/MobileUI-Master/README.md

 You need to do the same on moblieUI-main.js and mobileUI.js

 Each element of the UI has a method in wich you can put your code to interact with your site.
 You'll find those methods in main-mobile.js.
-From there, it's pretty much straight forward.
+From there, it's pretty straight forward.
 You can make every DOM manipulation you want (jQuery already included) with the click of a button.

 The UI contains buttons, sliders and checkboxes.